-- The methods should include subsections with contents that detail the study design, study setting and population, study protocol, measurements or key outcome measures, and data analysis (include sample size determinations and other relevant information, the names of statistical tests, and software used).
+- This section should include subsections with contents that detail the study design, study setting and population, study protocol, measurements or key outcome measures, and data analysis (include sample size determinations and other relevant information, the names of statistical tests, and software used).

 - The role of funding organizations and sponsors in the conduct and reporting of the study should be included here.

 - When equipment is used in a study, provide in parentheses the model number, name, and location of the manufacturer.

 - If citing an in-press paper for the description of methods, please upload a copy of the in-press paper for the editor and reviewers.
 This in-press material will be handled with appropriate confidentiality.

 - Research involving human participants or animals must meet local, legal and institutional requirements, and generally accepted ethical principles such as those set out in the Nuremberg Code, the Belmont Report, or the Declaration of Helsinki.